 The autumn of 2011 saw Sting celebrate his 60th birthday with a star studded concert at New York's Beacon Theatre where artists including Bruce Springsteen, Stevie Wonder and Lady Gaga all performed.
 An innovative iPad app also accompanied a lavish boxed set retrospective collection entitled 'Sting: 25 Years'.
 In October 2011 Sting was on tour once again, this time in a stripped down format under the banner of 'Back To Bass'.
 The string of North American dates were performed with Dominic Miller, his son Rufus Miller, Vinnie Colaiuta, violinist Peter Tickell and vocalist Jo Lawry.
 In early 2012, Sting held some development performances of his work-in-progress, the musicial play 'The Last Ship' in Newcastle.
 These were read throughs with local actors and new material was played publicly for the first time.
 The Back To Bass tour then continued throughout 2012 across Europe and parts of Asia with the addition of keyboardist David Sancious, and revisited North America and Europe through the summer of 2013.

-September 2013 sees the release of 'The Last Ship', the first album of original material since 2003's 'Sacred Love'.
-Inspired by his forthcoming play of the same name the album explores the central themes of homecoming and self-discovery, drawing upon his memories of growing up in the shadow of the Swan Hunters Shipyard in Wallsend.
-To coincide with the release Sting will be performing ten benefit shows featuring the new material at New York's Public Theatre in September/October 2013.
+September 2013 saw the release of 'The Last Ship', the first album of original material since 2003's 'Sacred Love'.
+Inspired by the play of the same name the album explores the central themes of homecoming and self-discovery, drawing upon his memories of growing up in the shadow of the Swan Hunters Shipyard in Wallsend.
+To coincide with the release Sting performed ten benefit shows featuring the new material at New York's Public Theatre in September/October 2013.
+The Last Ship had a well-received off-Broadway run in Chicago during summer 2014 and is scheduled to open on Broadway on 29 September 2014.
+In between these bouts of activity on The Last Ship, Sting and Paul Simon found time to undertake an arena tour together across North America in February and March 2014 that saw them performing solo sets and together.
+These shows were extremely well received critically, and further dates are planned for Australia and New Zealand in early 2015.

 As ever, Sting continues to intrigue and surprise...